grpc/proposal/A71-xds-fallback.md

 been downloaded yet.

 This change would change the channels to get XdsClient for their data plane target.

-It will also require changes to the CSDS service to aggregate configs from multiple XdsClients.
+### Update CSDS to aggregate configs from multiple XdsClient instances.

 The CSDS RPC service will be changed to get data from all XdsClient instances.
 A new string field named `channel_target` will be added to the CSDS `ClientConfig` message to indicate the channel target the data is associated with.

 Adding this field will not require updating the CSDS client as its value will be the same for most resources in most cases.